 Stress suppresses the immune system.
-Our pets can experience emotional stress from any number of sources, such as territorial disputes among pets (especially cats), social stress, and noise and light pollution.
-Exercise helps reduce stress and helps build and maintain a strong body and immune system.
-Moderate exercise has been shown to improve immune function in humans and animals.
+Our pets can experience emotional stress from any number of sources, such as territorial disputes among pets (especially cats, which is why you should always properly introduce them in a multi-cat household), social stress, as well as noise and light pollution.
+Exercise can help manage normal stress and support the immune system.
+Moderate exercise has been shown to assist the immune system in humans and animals.

 Other powerful antioxidants include green tea, co-enzyme Q10, bioflavonoids, N-acetylcysteine, proanthocyanidins, quercitin, and curcumin (from turmeric).

 Holistic Immune Support for Cats & Dogs